 This morning, I woke to find an e-mail from the wife of one of my cousins – one of my favorite people.
 This gal is known throughout the family as warm, sunny, loving, caring, funny.
 We all look forward to seeing her.
 A devoted and generous daughter, wife, and mother, and now a beautifully graced grandmother.
 She manages to do all this without any grey hair or wrinkles, mind you.
 She remembers dates and connections and keeps the family together through her gestures and thoughts – everyone adores her, as do I, though I hardly tell her enough.
 We are lucky to have her and the deliciousness she is to our family.

 We have a sizable shed.
 It came with the house.
 It’s not heated nor insulated and the mowers are in there with yard tools, patio furniture, and the tubs of Halloween/Christmas stuff.
 The shed is not dedicated to art.
 But, when we moved here I was VERY – super, over the top, elated- enthusiastic about the space and gleefully set-up my art space in a large corner of the corrugated tin garage with thick plywood flooring.
 It felt good.
 Cleared cobwebs, played music, lit candles, began painting the door.
 Up went shelves, unpacked books and paints, glue, tools, ephemera, found a new work table – all the special magic stuff – arranged to my liking, inviting me to come play.
 It felt really nice! and right and exciting to have a creative home, again.
 In two years I’ve been in that space four times of any length, maybe.
 That’s it.
-This morning’s e-mail makes me want to art – daily, for three months or a season – and yet, the next thought is, “Why bother?
-I don’t have the time.
+This morning’s e-mail makes me want to art – daily, for three months or a season – and yet, the bubbling enthusiasm is followed by, “Why bother?
+You don’t have the time.
 Other things are more important and more practical. ” Surely this is not uncommon self-defeating innerspeak.

 While I understand a creative pause maybe be a necessary aspect of learning a new job and adjusting accordingly, part of my self is regularly neglected or denied and the more I realize that, the more it bothers me.